 Similar to other organs, the gallbladder is susceptible to diseases such as gallbladder carcinoma or gallbladder cancer.
-Magnetic Resonance Imaging (MRI) scans can be helpful in detecting cancerous lesions in the gallbladder.
+Magnetic Resonance Imaging (MRI) scans can help detect cancerous lesions in the gallbladder2,3.

 Read on to learn more about MRI of the gallbladder and how to prepare for one.